cutenode/good-first-issue/CONTRIBUTING.md

 ### Solidifying the Module

-Good First Issue can be used as a module!
-Its original purpose was to be used as a CLI, but it can also be used as a module to surface good first issues for a specific project.
-If you'd like to help out with solidifying the interface and ensuring that it's a good experience for end-users to consume, we'd love your help.
+Good First Issue can be utilized as a module.
+While its initial intent was for use as a CLI, it has the added functionality of serving as a module to highlight good first issues for a particular project.
+If you're interested in contributing to refining the interface and ensuring a positive experience for end-users, your assistance would be greatly appreciated. 😊
 ### Enhancing Tests

 We use [Jest](https://www.npmjs.com/package/jest) for tests, and [Standard](https://www.npmjs.com/package/standard) for linting.
 If you would like to help Good First Issue by enhancing our test suite or improving linting, we more than welcome your contributions.